nlposs/NLP-OSS/Code-of-Conduct.md

 ### Be civil and considerate

  1. Disagreement is no excuse for poor conduct or personal attacks.
 A community where people feel uncomfortable is not a productive one.
- 2. If you would not feel comfortable saying something to a co-worker or acquaintance, it is probably not appropriate on an OSI list either.
+ 2. If you would not feel comfortable saying something to a co-worker or acquaintance, it is probably not appropriate on to any NLP-OSS member either.

 ### Assume good faith